Angular momentum - mass relation for dark matter haloes: RESULTS

+The linear regimes span different periods in different models (Figure \ref{f05}).
+This can be understood by looking at the halo turnaround time $t_T$ in different models, as shown in Figure \ref{f04}.
+A scale-free model with less negative $n$ has more power in small scale perturbations and thus make haloes turn around earlier.
+Although we start with the same power spectrum in the $\Lambda$CDM and AS-QCDM model, haloes in the AS-QCDM model tend to have larger $t_T$, since the AS-QCDM model contains a larger fraction of dark energy and thus a faster expansion rate at high redshifts, consequently delaying the halo turnaround time.

-To further test the prediction of $\beta(t)$, Equation (\ref{eqn19}), we consider the AS quintessence dark energy model (see Section \ref{s3s1}), which has a significantly different growth factor $D(t)$ from $\Lambda$CDM in the linear regime.
-The time evolution of $\beta$ in the AS model is shown in Figure \ref{f06}.
-In the linear regime , $\beta \sim t^{0.9}$.
+In the linear regime, scale-free models follow a similar $\beta \sim t$ as the $\Lambda$CDM model, since both of them are matter-dominated at high redshifts.
+However, the AS-QCDM model has a significantly different growth factor $D(t)$ from $\Lambda$CDM in the linear regime.
+As we can see from the lower panel of Figure \ref{f05}, in the linear regime, $\beta_{\mathrm{AS-QCDM}} \sim t^{0.9}$.
 This is consistent with the numerically calculated $J \sim a^2\dot{D} \sim t^{0.9132}$, and thus supports Equation (\ref{eqn19}) (see Table \ref{t03}).
 We can also look at the time evolution of each halo's angular momentum, which has the same dependence on $a^2\dot{D}$ according to TTT.
 Assuming $J(t)\sim t^\gamma$, we fit $\gamma$ for each protohalo in its linear regime and obtain a Gaussian probability distribution $p(\gamma)$ for all haloes, shown in Figure \ref{f07}.
 The mean of $\gamma$ in each cosmological model agrees with the TTT prediction as expected.

+Since the time-evolution behaviours of $J-M$ relations in the AS-QCDM and scale-free models are qualitatively similar to that of $\Lambda$CDM (Figure \ref{f05}), in the following discussion, we will mainly present the $\Lambda$CDM results.
+Similar arguments and explanations can be applied to the AS-QCDM and scale-free models.

 (2) \textit{Non-linear regime}.
 After the linear regime, some protohaloes (especially the small mass ones) start to evolve nonlinearly.
-For our halo catalogue, this regime ranges from $t=0.5$ Gyr to present.
+For our $\Lambda$CDM halo catalogue, this regime ranges from $t=0.5$ Gyr to present.

 In this regime, $\alpha$ increases monotonically while $\beta$ reaches a maximum and decreases a little.
-Notice that even when almost all haloes have reached turnaround (e.g. in Figure \ref{f04}, $99.95\%$ of haloes reached turnaround after $t=6$ Gyr), the $J-M$ relation still evolves.
+Notice that even when almost all haloes have reached turnaround (e.g. in Figure \ref{f04}, $99.95\%$ of $\Lambda$CDM haloes reached turnaround after $t=6$ Gyr), the $J-M$ relation still evolves.
 This is different from TTT's prediction.
 We conclude that nonlinear effects play an important role in the time evolution of the $J-M$ relation.

 The evolution of $\beta$ is similar to that of a halo's angular momentum \citep[][]{sugerman2000,porciani2002a}.
 The decrease of a halo's angular momentum, or $\beta$ in the $J-M$ relation, is due to its nonlinear interactions with the surrounding matter which lead to the redistribution of angular momenta.